-- What elements of the presence of the CMA in the mergers process have been a) beneficial and b) or disadvantageous? - How concerned are you by the proposal to remove the requirements on NHS Improvement to refer to the CMA (a) contested licence conditions and (b) contested national tariff provisions? - Please could you let us know about any occasions that you have contested, or considered contesting, your licence conditions. - Do you have any further comments or concerns about these proposals? - Would you agree with the idea of securing a "quid pro quo" for loss of the apply of CMA referral?
+- What elements of the presence of the CMA in the mergers process have been a) beneficial and b) and the disadvantageous?
+How concerned are you by the proposal to remove the requireer the CMA (a) contested licence conditions. - Please could you let us know about any occasions that you have contested, or consider ed contestina, your licence conditions. - Do you have any further comments or concerns about these proposals? - Would you agree with the idea of securing a "quid pro quo" for loss of the work CMA referral?